Solar Cruiser Disturbance Torque Estimation and Predictive Momentum Management: Introduction

 Details of the nonlinear system dynamics of Solar Cruiser, the 4-RW control allocation algorithm, and the momentum management actuators are presented in Section~\ref{sec:Dynamics}.
-This section also provides the linearized dynamic model used in the Kalman filter and MPC frameworks.
+This section also provides the linearized dynamics model used in the Kalman filter and MPC frameworks.
 The Kalman filter formulation is presented in Section~\ref{sec:KF}, providing details of how the unmeasurable disturbance torques are estimated.
 The MPC formulation is presented in Section~\ref{sec:MPC}, detailing the implementation of estimation-prediction framework and the incorporation of the 4-RW assembly into the MPC prediction model.
-Numerical simulation results are presented in Section~\ref{sec:NumSim}, validating the performance of the proposed estimation-augmented MPC with comparisons to Solar Cruiser's state-of-the-art momentum management method \citep{Tyler2024}.
+Numerical simulation results are presented in Section~\ref{sec:NumSim}, validating the performance of the proposed estimation-augmented MPC with comparisons to Solar Cruiser's state-of-the-art momentum management method~\citep{Tyler2024}.
 Results in this section are also presented that demonstrate the effect of actuation thresholds within the proposed momentum management policy on actuation efficiency and observability of the roll-axis disturbance torque.
+A description of the reference slew maneuver used in this work is included in the Appendix.